 The “Albert Einstein” World Award of Science was created as a means of recognition and encouragement for scientific and technological research and development.
 It takes into special consideration research which has brought true benefit and wellbeing to mankind.

-The winner of the award is elected by the Interdisciplinary Committee, which is composed of world renowned scientists, among them 25 Nobel laureates.
+The winner of the award is elected by the Interdisciplinary Committee, which is composed of world renowned scientists, among them several Nobel laureates.

-The award consists of a Diploma, a Commemorative medal and US$10,000
+The award consists of a Diploma, a Commemorative medal and an Award Cheque.

 Albert Einstein (1879-1955)

 In this century, the work of Albert Einstein is the most representative example of the search for the fundamental scientific laws of nature.